fenghaitao/spec-kit/templates/spec-template.md

 - 👥 Written for business stakeholders, not developers

 ### Section Requirements
-- **Mandatory sections**: Must be completed for every feature
+- **Mandatory sections**: Must be completed for every hardware device feature
-- **Optional sections**: Include only when relevant to the feature
+- **Optional sections**: Include only when relevant to the specific device
-- **Simics sections**: Include "Hardware Specification" section only for hardware device modeling projects
-- **Simics project detection**: Look for keywords in feature description:
-  * "device modeling", "DML device", or "DML 1.4"
-  * "hardware simulation" or "Simics platform"
-  * "register map" or "memory-mapped registers"
-  * "device model" with hardware context
 - When a section doesn't apply, remove it entirely (don't leave as "N/A")
+- Focus on hardware behavior specification, not DML implementation

 ### Simics DML Device Modeling Guidance
 **Note**: For Simics device modeling projects, comprehensive DML learning resources are available: